JuanVallecilla/YelpCamp_Project/README.md

 ﻿# YelpCamp_Project
-My Version of YelpCamp- from the Web Developer Bootcamp 2022 by Colt Steele: https://www.udemy.com/course/the-web-developer-bootcamp/
+My Version of YelpCamp - based on the Web Developer Bootcamp 2022 by Colt Steele: https://www.udemy.com/course/the-web-developer-bootcamp/

 YelpCamp allows users to create/review campgrounds, In order to create or review campgrounds users must have an account.